syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Decimal-Digits.md

 ---
 layout: post
-title: Deside Decimal Digits in UWP Numeric Entry | Syncfusion
+title: Decimal Digits in UWP SfNumericTextBox | Syncfusion®
-description: Here learn how to decide maximum decimal digits and default decimal digits support in UWP NumericTextBox.
+description: Learn how to set maximum and default decimal digits in the Syncfusion® UWP SfNumericTextBox control using the MaximumNumberDecimalDigits property.
-platform: UWP
+platform: uwp
-control: NumericTextBox
+control: SfNumericTextBox
 documentation: ug
 ---
-# Decimal Digits in UWP Numeric Entry
+# Decimal Digits in UWP SfNumericTextBox

 ## Set Maximum Number of Decimal Digits in UWP Numeric Entry